samantharitter/mongo-cxx-driver/Download-and-Compile.md

 ##### Targets

 There are several targets you can build, but the most common target for users of the library is `install-mongoclient`, which will build the driver, and install the driver and headers to the location specified with the `--prefix` argument.
-If no prefix is specified, `--prefix` defaults to a directory named ```build/install``` under the source directory.
+If no prefix is specified, `--prefix` defaults to a directory named ```build/install``` under the current source directory.

-**Important 26compat Note**: On the 26compat branch, the default argument to `--prefix` is /usr/local, so the build will fail unless you either build with sudo, or change the install prefix to a directory where you have write permissions.
+**Important 26compat Note**: On the 26compat branch, the default argument to `--prefix` is `/usr/local`, so the build will fail unless you either build with `sudo`, or change the install prefix to a directory where you have write permissions.

 ##### Client Options
  - `--prefix=<path>` The directory prefix for the installation directory.
 Set <path> to the directory where you want the build artifacts (headers and library files) installed.
-For example, you might set <path> to /opt/local, /usr/local, or $HOME/mongo-client-install.
+For example, you might set <path> to `/opt/local`, `/usr/local`, or `$HOME/mongo-client-install`.
  - `--ssl` Enables SSL support.
 You will need a compatible version of the SSL libraries available.
  - `--use-sasl-client` Enables SASL, which MongoDB uses for the Kerberos authentication available on MongoDB Enterprise.
 You will need a compatible version of the SASL implementation libraries available.
  - `--sharedclient` Builds a shared library version of the client driver alongside the static library.
 If applicable for your application, prefer using the shared client.